 ADVERSE REACTIONS

-The safety of CYTALUX was evaluated in three open label clinical studies, two studies (N = 150 and N = 44) in patients with ovarian cancer and one study (N = 100) in patients with cancer in the lung.
-While patients with cancer in the lung were included in safety evaluation, CYTALUX is not approved for use in patients with cancer in the lung.
-A total of 294 patients received 0.025 mg/kg of CYTALUX via intravenous administration.
-The mean age of patients was 63.5 years; 51% were 65 years of age or older.
-89% of patients were female and 84% of patients were White.
+The safety of CYTALUX was evaluated in four open label clinical studies, two studies (N = 44 and N = 150) in patients with ovarian cancer and two studies (N = 100 and N = 112) in patients with known or suspected cancer in the lung.
+A total of 406 patients received 0.025 mg/kg of CYTALUX via intravenous administration.

 See full Prescribing Information to learn more.